pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 ##### Connection

-Now that we have our component ready for use, we can connect to our database by using the open() method.
+Now that we have our component ready for use, we can connect it to our database by using the open() method.

 {{< tabsection >}}
    Not available